ForEvolve/forevolve.github.io/_posts/en/2017-08-22-design-patterns-web-api-service-and-repository-part-4.md

 In the last article, we built the empty `ClansController`.
 We also created a failing test for its only action.
 That test is testing our expectation of the `ClansController.ReadAllAsync()` action.
-But obviously, since our action's body is composed of only that one line: `throw new NotImplementedException();`; it cannot pass.
+However, since our action's body is composed of only that one line: `throw new NotImplementedException();`; it cannot pass.

 In this article, we will focus on the services part of the patterns.
 To do so, we will create the `IClanService` interface and its default implementation, the `ClanService` class.
 In the process, we will update the `ClansController` and ensure that its test pass.
-As you probably expect, we will also create some unit tests for our `ClanService` class.<!--more-->
+As you may expect, we will also create unit tests for the `ClanService` class.<!--more-->

 [Skip the shared part](#services)

 {% include design-patterns-web-api-service-and-repository/series.md %}

 ## Services
-As we saw in the first part of the series, a controller must delegate the domain logic to an external class.

-**The service play that role.**
+As we saw in the first part of the series, a controller must delegate the domain logic to an external class; **the service will play that role.**

 ---

-> The service should encapsulate the logic behind a specific domain element.
+> A service should encapsulate a unit of domain logic.
-> For this article, that element is the **clans**.
+> For this article, that unit is the **clans**.

 ---

 ## Creation of the `IClanService` interface
 A service could be seen as an extension of the controller or as a "unit of domain logic."
 In the case of the `IClanService`, we will implement more methods that our controller offers to our clients.

-We will use those later in the series.
+*I may use those methods in a future article, but for now, it will help me explain the concept behind the service.*

 ``` csharp
 namespace ForEvolve.Blog.Samples.NinjaApi.Services